 How do you keep your recommendations free of commercial influence?

-A breach I was in scored the lowest possible Breach Clarity score.
+A breach I was affected by scored the lowest possible Breach Clarity Score.
 Do I need to do anything?

-Security and fraud protection seems so confusing and complicated!
-Why should I believe that my actions can make a meaningful difference in my safety?
+Security and fraud protection seem confusing and complicated.
+Do my actions really make a difference?

-For efficiency purposes, nearly all organizations store identity-holder data in structured databases, which in turn generally allows them to use security-monitoring software (sometimes referred to as ‘forensics’) to determine what criminals likely accessed for nearly every victim.
-While there are exceptions, these are generally rare.
-Breach Clarity was created to clear up today’s widespread guesswork and confusion, by applying our algorithms to the credentials that companies publicly reported as being exposed.
-If you’re still not sure what to do after using Breach Clarity, call our non-profit partner the Identity Theft Resource Center, and their experts will help you at no charge.
+Nearly all organizations store identity-holder data in structured databases.
+This allows them to use security-monitoring software (sometimes referred to as ‘forensics’) to determine which data the intruders likely accessed.
+Breach Clarity was created to clear up widespread guesswork and confusion by applying our algorithm to the credentials that companies publicly reported as being exposed.

 How is Breach Clarity funded?